 Boost The Signal With An Antenna Booster

 In some cases, if your signal is too weak, you can use a signal booster to increase the signal to your television tuner.
 This can help if your cable length is long from the antenna to your television.
-Most antennas come with a plug-in power booster which acts in the same way.
+Most antennas come with a plug-in power booster that acts in the same way.
 If you live far away from the broadcast towers, a booster can help.
 I have noticed a vast improvement in mine.
 Try experimenting with the antenna booster on and off and see if that improves reception.

 Winegard LNA-200 Boost XT Digital HDTV Preamplifier